heron2014/what-is-node/README.md

 The point of callbacks is that you pass them into some function that runs asynchronously;it stores your callback away, and when that function is done with whatever it needs to do, it will call your callback with the necessary parameters.

-Example:
+Note:

+When you execute something **synchronously**, you wait for it to finish before moving on to another task.
+When you execute something **asynchronously**, you can move on to another task before it finishes.

+**Example:**

-**Imagine we have some operation that runs for a long time, fetching some data from the database**
+Imagine we have some operation that runs for a long time, fetching some data from the database

 ```
 function getStuffFromDatabase() {